How Many Thoughts Does Your Mind Think in One Hour?

 In normal, daily life, you might not always be aware of this endless thinking.
 Most of this thinking is an automatic process, a mental habit.
 It is only when you need to focus on some particular thing that you become aware of the many thoughts that keep distracting your focus and attracting your attention.

-This stream of thoughts goes on when you dress up, eat, walk, work, drive, talk, shower or have a bath.
+This stream of thoughts goes on when you dress up, eat, walk, work, drive, talk, shower, or have a bath.
 It goes on when you are alone and when you are in company.
 It goes on until you fall asleep.
-It is like a constant mental noise that goes on and on.
-I have written about the mental noise, as well as how to calm this mental noise.

-Sometimes, this endless flow of thoughts is tiring and exhausting, especially when you are anxious or worried.
-Sometimes, in order to draw the attention away from these thoughts, people drink, take drugs, or engage themselves in hobbies or in various activities, but this isn’t the right solution.
+Sometimes, in order to draw attention away from these thoughts, people drink, take drugs, or engage themselves in hobbies or in various activities, but this isn’t the right solution.

-• Just think how much energy and time you could have saved, if you could reduce the number of your thoughts.
+• Just think how much energy and time you could have saved if you could reduce the number of your thoughts.

 • Just think how much better focus you could possess, if thoughts did not bother you.